Facing normal post-op pain from major knee surgeries such as ACL repair, meniscus repair, and knee replacement can be intimidating.

 - Stop smoking.
 In addition to its well-known health hazards, smoking slows the healing process by shrinking blood vessels.

-Immediately after surgery, the anesthesiologist may inject a peripheral nerve block at the surgery site.
-This will numb the surgery site for to 24 hours.
+Immediately after surgery, the anesthesiologist may inject a peripheral nerve block at the surgery site, which will numb the area for 24 hours.

 Depending on your condition, health history, and preferences, a certified pain management specialist can help you choose treatments and medications.